COLIN BOOTH J.S. Bach’s Mentors Predecessors, Inspirers & Friends Date to be announced

 Colin Booth has combined the careers of harpsichordist and harpsichord-maker for 40 years.
 As maker, he has more than 300 customers to his credit, including a large number of Early Music professionals.

-Colin’s extensive recordings, which include many important recordings of early English composers, have met with considerable acclaim.
-His most recent recording is of music by the great Elizabethan master William Byrd, The Melodious Birde – Keyboard Music by William Byrde played on three different and appropriate instruments from his workshop.
-Other recordings of early English composers include Peter Philips – The English Exile; Purcell – The English Orpheus; and William Croft Keyboard Music.
-Colin is currently preparing a 4-CD complete recording of Bach’s Well Tempered Clavier, which follows on from his earlier Bach recording of the Goldberg Variations.
-Colin has also authored an important book for players of Baroque keyboard music – Did Bach Really Mean That? – Deceptive Notation in Baroque Keyboard Music.
+Colin’s extensive recordings include a recent 4-CD complete recording of J.S.
+Bach’s Well Tempered Clavier which has met with widespread critical acclaim.
+These recordings follow on from his earlier recording of Bach’s Goldberg Variations.
+Colin has also made notable recordings of early English composers, including of the great Elizabethan master William Byrd – ‘The Melodious Birde – Keyboard Music by William Byrde‘ is played on three different and appropriate instruments from his workshop.
+Other recordings of early English composers include Peter Philips – The English Exile; Purcell – The English Orpheus; and William Croft’s Keyboard Music.
+Recently, Colin has also issued a recording of Johann Mattheson’s “Die Wohlklingende Fingersprache‘ (The Melodious Talking Fingers) along with a new Edition of the scores for these works.
+Besides publishing numerous texts on early music topics, Colin has also authored an important book for players of Baroque keyboard music which has received much praise – Did Bach Really Mean That? – Deceptive Notation in Baroque Keyboard Music.

 Richard Turbet for The Consort: “Great playing, gorgeous sound.
 Clarity and empathy are Booth’s forte….”

 BBC Music Magazine: “…the performances [Colin Booth] gives are first-rate.
-His account of Bach’s WTC, for example is notable for its scholarly grounding as well as its emotional force, while his instrument allows the part-writing to emerge with unusual clarity.“
+His account of Bach’s WTC, for example, is notable for its scholarly grounding as well as its emotional force, while his instrument allows the part-writing to emerge with unusual clarity.“

 Gramophone: “The success of Booth’s performance …stems from tempi which take time to enjoy not just the harpsichord’s tone but the richness and lyricism that is there in the music.”